Schizophrenia is a long-term mental health problem which affects thinking, perception and affect.1

 Early intervention team (initial referral after the first psychotic episode)

 Care programme approach

-Patients with schizophrenia will usually have a care programme approach.
+Patients with schizophrenia will usually have a care programme approach (CPA).

 There are four stages to a CPA:

 Appointing a key worker to be the first point of contact

 Voluntary and compulsory hospital admission

 Some patients with schizophrenia may require an inpatient stay.
-Most patients are admitted voluntarily but occasionally they may be detained under the Mental Health Act.q
+Most patients are admitted voluntarily but occasionally they may be detained under the Mental Health Act.

 The drugs used to treat schizophrenia are D2 (dopamine) receptor antagonists.
 They can be divided into ‘typical’ and ‘atypical’ antipsychotics.

 The ‘typical’ group are older and cause generalised dopamine receptor blockade.
-They include:
+Examples include:

 Flupentixol decanoate (depot injection)